 Tuck placed #12 among U.S. schools and #15 worldwide in the Financial Times’ 2023 ranking of the 100 best full-time MBA programs.
 The rankings are calculated as an aggregation of 21 distinct measures of a school’s performance.

 Forbes ranked Tuck #6 in its ranking of the best business schools in the country.
 Forbes ranks business schools biennially based on the return on investment for its graduates.
 Forbes surveys alumni and determines return on investment by looking at five-year total compensation after graduation, minus the sum of tuition and forgone compensation.
 The survey listed 61 U.S. programs in total.

 Tuck was ranked #11 in Fortune’s inaugural ranking of traditional full-time MBA programs.
 This ranking is based on an outcome score (65 percent), a Fortune-created brand score (25 percent), and a Fortune 1000 score (10 percent).

 U.S. NEWS & WORLD REPORT

-Tuck placed #9 in the annual U.S. News & World Report ranking of full-time MBA programs.
+Tuck was ranked #11 in the annual U.S. News & World Report ranking of full-time MBA programs.
 This ranking is based on a combination of surveys of deans and recruiters and statistical indicators that measure the quality of a school's students and employment results.
-In the specialty rankings, Tuck was highlighted as a top school in the management category.
-Business school deans and program heads were asked to nominate programs for excellence in each of the specialty categories.
-Tuck had the third highest percent of graduates employed three months after graduation and the fifth highest average combination of starting salary and signing bonus among the top business schools.